-- 3.56.
+- 3.58.
 PfSH published a Spatial Position Statement in 2016.
 This SoCG sets out the process to update and replace that document and is agreed by the PfSH authorities.
-It is anticipated that the new Joint Strategy will set out the distribution of housing and employment provision between the respective Local Planning Authorities, particularly with respect to providing for unmet needs, amongst other strategic spatial policies (including the sub-regional approach to potential Green Belt designation). - 3.57.
-PfSH Joint Committee agreed SoCG with Eastleigh and Havant in July 2019.
+It is anticipated that the new Joint Strategy will set out the distribution of housing and employment provision between the respective Local Planning Authorities, particularly with respect to providing for unmet needs, amongst other strategic spatial policies (including the sub-regional approach to potential Green Belt designation). - 3.59.
+PfSH Joint Committee agreed a SoCG with Eastleigh in July 2019, Havant in January 2021 and Fareham in October 2021.

-h). any additional strategic matters to be addressed by the statement which have not already been addressed, including a brief description how the statement relates to any other statement of common ground covering all or part of the same area
+h. any additional strategic matters to be addressed by the statement which have not already been addressed, including a brief description how the statement relates to any other statement of common ground covering all or part of the same area

-- 3.58.
+- 3.60.
 The SoCG sets out a process by which the PfSH authorities will review and update the Spatial Position Statement (2016).
-It is not intended to replace or supersede any existing SoCG that exists between PfSH and individual local planning authorities or bilateral agreements between local planning authorities. - 3.59.
+It is not intended to replace or supersede any existing SoCG that exists between PfSH and individual local planning authorities or bilateral agreements between local planning authorities. - 3.61.
 There are no other strategic matters to be addressed by the SoCG that have not been referenced earlier in the SoCG.